R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Applications of R-VGAL

 \section{Applications of R-VGAL}

-In this section, we apply R-VGAL to estimate parameters in linear and logistic mixed models using two simulated datasets and two real datasets: the Six City dataset from~\cite{fitzmaurice1993likelihood}, and the \uppercase{polypharmacy} dataset from~\cite{hosmer2013applied}.
-We validate R-VGAL against Hamiltonian Monte Carlo \citep[HMC,][]{neal2011, betancourt2015hamiltonian}, which we implement using the Stan programming language~\citep{stan} in R software \citep{R}.
-For all examples, we run HMC for $15000$ iterations and discard the first $5000$ as burn in.
-Reproducible code for all examples is available on \url{https://github.com/bao-anh-vu/R-VGAL}.
+In this section, we apply R-VGAL to estimate parameters in linear, logistic and Poisson mixed models using three simulated datasets and two real datasets: the Six City dataset from~\cite{fitzmaurice1993likelihood}, and the Polypharmacy dataset from~\cite{hosmer2013applied}.
+The linear and logistic models have univariate random effects, while the Poisson model has bivariate random effects.
+There are two additional examples in Sect.~\ref{sec:add_examples} of the online supplement: a real data example with the Poisson model applied to the Epilepsy dataset from~\cite{thallvail1990some}, and a synthetic data example with a high number of observations simulated from the logistic mixed model.

+We validate R-VGAL against Hamiltonian Monte Carlo \citep[HMC,][]{neal2011, betancourt2015hamiltonian}, which is implemented using the Stan programming language~\citep{stan} in R~\citep{R}.
+In examples with real data, the true parameters are unknown.
+We instead compute the maximum likelihood estimates for the parameters using the R package \texttt{lme4}~\citep{lme4}, and also treat results from HMC as the ``ground truth", as HMC provides samples from the true posterior distributions.
+For all examples, we run 2 HMC chains for $15000$ iterations each, and discard the first $5000$ from each chain as burn in.
+We find that the effective sample sizes are high and the $\hat{R}$ statistics are close to 1 for all examples, indicating that the HMC chains are well-mixed and have converged; see Sect.~\ref{sec:hmc_convergence} of the online supplement for further details.
+Reproducible R code for all examples is available on \url{https://github.com/bao-anh-vu/R-VGAL}.